 But just what you’re saying, that I was thinking of one of the clients a while ago and a small rural authority, lots of small towns with quite small systems.

-Well categorize them really simply, there’ll be low risk pipe, there will be medium risk pipe and there’s high risk pipes.
+Well, categorize them really simple, there’ll be the low-risk pipe, there will be medium risk pipe and there are high-risk pipes.

 So that before you fix the pipe and before you, or as you’re fixing it, you have your field supervisor and your senior engineer, standing looking at the whole, talking about the problem, talking about whether they needed to do something about it, there and then, or they need to replace the pipe or whatever.

-Either through some kind of smartphone that takes pictures or you know, a tablet kind of device or just a camera itself.
+Either through some kind of smartphone that takes pictures of, you know, a tablet kind of device or just a camera itself.

 They’re actually not very expensive these days so, if you don’t have a digital camera at your utility, I think it’s well worth the investment.

-PHOTO CREDIT: Snowy Bridge, Soresensen, California by Jonathan via Flickr Creative Commons License
+PHOTO CREDIT: Snowy Bridge, Sorensen, California by Jonathan via Flickr Creative Commons License